Back to top

 603: Supporting Graduation, College & Careers for English Learners

 Description: This course identifies challenges and potential barriers unique to families new to the U.S. or have students developing their academic English language proficiency and targets actions that schools can take to support English Learners better as they work toward graduation and prepare for their transition to college or career training programs.
+603 is available for both no credit and licensure renewal credit.

 Prerequisite: N/A